nlp-course/data/requirements/README.md

 Throughout this course, we will use `Python 3.8`.
 To not mess up with your other Python environments, we will create a virtual environment for this course.
 In our provided Makefile, we use `conda` for managing virtual environments, although `pyenv` and `virtualenv` can do the same thing.

-Mac users: before running the following command, do a `brew install wget` if you don't have wget installed on your computer.

 ```
 make requisites
 ```